ved-mohan/InvestingInPublicSchools/README.md

 ![Image IS](IS.png)

-Texas & California are grouped apart
+Texas & California are grouped apart.
+(Grey)

 ![Image PP&E](PP&E.png)

 Texas, California, and New York are grouped apart from the rest of the states.
+(Orange)

 ![Image PPIS](PPIS.png)

 Once again, in this model, Texas, California, and New York are grouped apart from the rest of the states.
+(Grey)

 ![Image PPSS](PPSS.png)